 Loan interest rates are based on the community's economic and health environment and are designated poverty, market, or intermediate.
-Poverty interest rate loans are made in areas where the median household income (MHI) falls below the higher of 80% of the statewide nonurban MHI, or the poverty level, and the project is needed to meet health or sanitary standards.
+Poverty interest rate loans are made in areas where the median household income (MHI) falls below the higher of 80% of the statewide nonurban MHI, or the poverty level, and the project is needed to meet health or sanitary standards; by law, this rate is set at 60% of the market rate.
 The market rate is adjusted quarterly and is set using the average of a specified 11-bond index.
 It applies to loans to applicants where the MHI of the service area exceeds the statewide nonurban MHI.
-The intermediate rate applies to loans that do not meet the criteria for the poverty rate and which do not have to pay the market rate.
-As of January 2007, applicable interest rates were: poverty, 4.5%; intermediate, 4.25%, and market, 4.125%.6 Interest rates on guaranteed loans are negotiated between the borrower and the lender.
+The intermediate rate applies to loans that do not meet the criteria for the poverty rate and which do not have to pay the market rate; by law, this rate is set at 80% of the market rate.9 Interest rates on guaranteed loans are negotiated between the borrower and the lender.